ASquirrelsTail/issue-tracker/README.md

 ### Automated Testing

 Automated testing is carried out using the Django test-execution framework, which is based on the unittest module.
 Continuous integration testing was used by linking the project's GitHub repository to [Travis CI](https://travis-ci.org/), so tests are run automatically whenever commits are pushed.
+The automated tests covered models, forms and views, testing functionality that has been added on top of basic Django classes.

 #### Running Automated Tests Locally